Kofi-RM/MP3/PAGE-GUIDE.md

 The pages use plain links such as `/static/css/styles.css` and `/yolo`.
 Flask still handles the routes and AI requests; Live Server cannot run Python or process camera frames and image uploads.

+For hosting, follow `DEPLOY-RENDER.md`.
+The Render Blueprint uses Docker so Python, OpenCV system libraries, and model weights ship together.